Abdominal Aortic Aneurysm

 - Open abdominal surgery to repair the aneurysm involves removing the damaged section of the aorta and replacing it with a synthetic graft (tube), which is sewn into place.
 Patients can expect a month or more before full recovery.

-- Endovascular surgery in which doctors attach a— covers the aneurysm with a stent graft that's inserted through an artery in your leg and threaded up into your aorta.
+- Endovascular surgery in which doctors cover the aneurysm with a stent graft that's inserted through an artery in your leg and threaded up into your aorta.
 The stent -graft — a fabric tube supported by a metal mesh — is placed at the site of the aneurysm from inside the artery.
 The graft reinforces the weakened section of the aorta to prevent rupture of the aneurysm.
 Patients can typically expect a faster recovery time after this procedure than with open surgery, but endovascular surgery is not an option for all patients.
 Regular follow-up scans are required after the procedure to ensure the graft is not leaking.

 For information about abdominal aortic aneurysm treatment at Tampa General Hospital’s Cardiovascular Center Aorta Program or to refer a patient, call (813) 394-5554 Monday through Friday, 8:00 a.m. - 4:30 p.m.
 To transfer patients after business hours, call the TGH Transfer Center at 1-800-247-4472.